Sylvia Sidney: Career

+Sidney made her Broadway debut at age 16 playing blonde ingenue Anita in Jean Bart's The Squall.
+The production opened on November 11, 1926 at the 48th Street Theatre; Sidney joined the cast in December 1926, taking over for Dorothy Stickney.
+Sidney left the production in February, 1927 to star in Samuel Shipman and John B. Hymer's Crime, where she was touted (but not necessarily verified) in the press as the "youngest leading lady on Broadway."

-During the Depression, Sidney appeared in a string of films, often playing the girlfriend or sister of a gangster.
-She appeared with Gary Cooper, Spencer Tracy, Henry Fonda, Joel McCrea, Fredric March, George Raft and Cary Grant.
-Among her films from this period were: An American Tragedy, City Streets, and Street Scene (all 1931), Alfred Hitchcock's Sabotage and Fritz Lang's Fury (both 1936), You Only Live Once and Dead End (both 1937), and The Trail of the Lonesome Pine, an early three-strip Technicolor film.
+During the Depression, Sidney appeared in a string of films, often playing working-class heroines, or the girlfriend or sister of a gangster.
+Her role as a wrongly convicted woman in City Streets launched her to stardom in 1931.
+Other films from this period were An American Tragedy and Street Scene (both 1931), Alfred Hitchcock's Sabotage and Fritz Lang's Fury (both 1936), You Only Live Once and Dead End (both 1937), and The Trail of the Lonesome Pine, an early three-strip Technicolor film.
 During this period, she developed a reputation for being difficult to work with.

 At the time of making Sabotage with Alfred Hitchcock, Sidney was one of the highest-paid actresses in the industry, earning $10,000 per week—earning a total of $80,000 for Sabotage.

-Her career diminished somewhat during the 1940s.
+Sidney's career diminished somewhat during the 1940s.
 In 1949, exhibitors voted her "box-office poison".
 In 1952, she played the role of Fantine in Les Misérables, and although the film itself did not meet the studio's expectations, Sidney received critical praise for her performance.

-She appeared three times on Playhouse 90.
+Sidney appeared three times on Playhouse 90.
 On May 16, 1957, she appeared as Lulu Morgan, mother of singer Helen Morgan in "The Helen Morgan Story".
 Four months later, Sidney rejoined her former co-star Bergen on the premiere of the short-lived The Polly Bergen Show.
 She also worked in television during the 1960s on such programs as Route 66, The Defenders, and My Three Sons.